socejo/Getting-and-cleaning-dada/README.md

 | activity_labels.txt | 6 | 2 | factor | 1,592 |
 | features.txt | 561 | 2 | factor | 43,936|

-3. Having understood how the data is structured, I started the creating of the requested script testing each single step separatelly.
+3. Having understood how the data is structured, I started the creation of the requested script, testing each single step separatelly.

 ## Script definition